 If your mortgage is paid off already and you have some extra cash to invest, then there are a couple of options.
 First thought is to simply apply the cash to the portfolio, but that can potentially mess up tax deductibility of the investment loan.
 The cleanest solution from a tax perspective is to use the new cash to pay down the HELOC, then reinvest the same amount in your portfolio.
 The downside of this approach is that it lacks flexibility.
 Now you cannot use your savings for other purposes as any withdrawals from this point will have negative tax consequences.

 When I wrote about this issue before, the consensus was that opening a new investment account would allow maximum flexibility in case you need the cash later for other purposes.
 The downside is managing yet another investment account.

-Any more questions?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Any more questions?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).